tomislav-ficko/Repo-Search-App/README.md

   - Last update time
   - Owner name
   - Description
-- Some requirements, such as design and optimization, are ommitted on purpose.
+- Some requirements, such as design and optimization, are omitted on purpose.
 They can be implemented at will